Jozi-JUG/constitution/README.md

 4.GOVERNING STRUCTURE AND MECHANISM OF GOVERNANCE

 4.1 The Office Bearers will oversee the organisation.
-The Office Bearers will be made up of _members.
+The Office Bearers will be made up of 4 members.
 They are the Board of governance of the organisation.
+This includes the chair person, a treasurer and two other office bearers.

 4.2 Termofoffice:Office
 bearers will serve for a period of